davidnortonjr/continuous-gradle/README.md

 * JDK 7 or later
 * The build uses port 8080

-After cloning the project, type `./gradlew clean build` on the command line.
+After cloning the project, type the following on the command line:

+    ./gradlew clean build

 ## Running local server